dopey2/math-x-js/packages/docs/docs/core-doc/02-mathNode.md

 The next function try to simplify the current node and return the next step as a MathNode.
 If the node is atomic then it just returns the same instance.
 When trying to simplify a node, it always starts with the deepest node in the tree.

+### toString: () => string

+Return the string representation of the current node.

+### toTex: () => string

+Return a valid latex string for the current node.
+You can use a library like [Katex](https://katex.org/) or [Mathjax](https://www.mathjax.org/) to build DOM element from the output of this function.
+For now .toString() and .toTex are almost similar in terms of output except for fractions and exponents.